Construction Oversight on Complex Residential Projects

 How do the architect and CM work together during pre-construction under CMAR?

 The architect and CM work as collaborative partners throughout design, each contributing their domain expertise.
 The architect leads design.
-The CM provides cost data ("that roofing system is $45/SF installed - here's a comparable option at $32/SF"), constructability review ("this flashing detail needs modification for the hillside exposure"), and schedule input ("the custom steel fabrication is a 20-week lead item - we need to finalize the structural design by this date").
+The CM provides cost data comparing specified systems against alternatives, constructability review identifying details that need modification for specific site conditions, and schedule input flagging long-lead procurement items and their impact on design milestone deadlines.
 By the time the GMP is established, both professionals have collaborated through every design phase, and the GMP reflects a design optimized for both design intent and construction feasibility.
-For detailed examples, see our guide on the architect's role in the CMAR process.
+For detailed examples, see our guide on the architect's role in the CMAR model.

 What is the difference between CM at Risk and CM as Advisor?

 CM at Risk (CMAR) and CM as Advisor (CMa) are fundamentally different accountability structures despite sharing the "construction management" label.
-Under CMAR, the CM holds the subcontracts, provides a Guaranteed Maximum Price, absorbs cost overruns, shares in savings, and operates with open-book accounting - the CM has financial skin in the game.
-Under CMa, the advisor provides recommendations, reviews costs, and reports to the owner - but doesn't hold subcontracts, doesn't commit to a cost ceiling, doesn't absorb overruns, and doesn't share in savings.
+Under CMAR, the CM holds the subcontracts, provides a Guaranteed Maximum Price, absorbs cost overruns, shares in savings, and operates with open-book accounting.
+The CM has financial skin in the game.
+Under CMa, the advisor provides recommendations, reviews costs, and reports to the owner, but doesn't hold subcontracts, doesn't commit to a cost ceiling, doesn't absorb overruns, and doesn't share in savings.
+For a full discussion of both models, see Section 9 above.
+For a detailed structural comparison, see our guide on CM at Risk vs. CM as Advisor.
 For a broader comparison of all major delivery methods, see our delivery methods guide.

 What types of projects are best suited for CMAR?